A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Theoretical Results

 \subsection{Formal Setting}

-Let us consider a triple $(Y, X, A)$ on a common probability space $\bb P$, where $Y \in \set{0,1}$ is an outcome variable, $X \in \bb{R}^d$ is a vector of features, and $A \in \set{H,L}$ is a protected attribute differentiating two groups with unequal base rates of the outcome,
+Let us consider a triple $(Y, X, A)$ on a common probability space $\bb P$, where $Y \in \set{0,1}$ is an outcome variable, $X \in \bb{R}^d$ is a vector of features, and $A \in \set{H,L}$ is a protected attribute differentiating two groups with unequal base rates $\mu_A = \bb{E}[Y|A]$ of the outcome,

-Our goal is to estimate a score function $\hat{p} \equiv \hat{p}(X, A) \in [0, 1]$ that predicts $Y$ with maximum accuracy subject to the fairness constraints of calibration and equal error rates.
-Specifically, we hand $\hat p$ to a decision-maker tasked with selecting classifications $\hat y \in \{0, 1\}$ that minimize the loss function
+Our goal is to estimate a score function $\hat{p} \equiv \hat{p}(X, A) \in [0, 1]$ that predicts $Y$ with maximum accuracy subject to the constraints of calibration and equal error rates.
+Specifically, we hand $\hat p$ to a decision-maker tasked with selecting classifications $\hat y \in \{0, 1\}$ that minimize their loss function

 where $k>0$ is the relative cost of false positive classifications.
 Note that any loss function that is minimized when $y = \hat y$ is equivalent to $\ell$ after an affine transformation.